len-sla/NLP-BERT/README.md

 ## 4. BERT question_answering  dockerised and exposed via RESTful API

-It is a bit long title but is presenting present way of automatising, making efficient, ready to use environment almost everywhere( where docker is present).
+This is one more  way of automatising, making efficient, ready to use environment almost everywhere( where docker is present).
 In this particular case docker is installed on Ubuntu18.04 local machine without GPU to test dockerised ML/NLP environments project etc.
 The only limiting factor is is the speed  of internet connection and inference time as it is done  locally on CPU based machine.
 Of course one could go further pay for time of computation power of the cloud and execute dockerised environments in the cloud.
 Then it is also another step of fintunig ready to use models